andrewmcroitoru/genome_assembler/README.md

 ## Implement the shortest common superstring

-For the second part of the assignment, implement the  `calculate_scs` function in `shortest_common_superstring.py`.
+This part of the assignment is optional.
+For this section, implement the  `calculate_scs` function in `shortest_common_superstring.py`.
 The function takes in a list of sequences and returns the shortest string that has all the input sequences as subsequences.

 For example if the input is ['ABC', 'BCD'] then the expected output is 'ABCD'.
 Some simple tests to check the expected functionality are implemented in `test_shortest_common_superstring`.
 You should test your work by running: